electricbookworks/constitution/index.md

 ## Licence

 [![CC0](http://i.creativecommons.org/p/zero/1.0/80x15.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [all contributors to this project](https://github.com/electricbookworks/constitution) waive all copyright and related or neighboring rights to its markdown and HTML versions of the text of the South African Constitution.
+To the extent possible under law, [all contributors to this project](https://github.com/electricbookworks/constitution) waive all copyright and related or neighboring rights to the markdown and HTML versions of the text of the South African Constitution published here.